Datttta/My_Notes/Thing-to-remember.md

 - Vim:
     - Select everything betwwen space: viW
     - Delete everything inside "", '', (), etc: ci<object surrounding the text>
+    - Move cursor to the end of the line: $